MrCroxx/sbgxb/README.md

 ## HINT

-Everytime your post your blog, your will contribute '1PV' to my blog.
+Every time your post your blog, your will contribute '1PV' to my blog.
 Please do not delete the code.